Condemnation and Eminent Domain

 Our condemnation attorneys regularly handle, among other areas of service:

 - Litigating business, industrial and residential takings through trial and appeal

 - Managing experts including appraisers, engineers, land use and relocation specialists

 Our clients include property owners, developers, governmental entities, utilities, institutional lenders, commercial tenants, and general and subcontractors.
 Our attorneys have handled eminent domain, condemnation and inverse condemnation issues for a broad range of public use ventures, including highway expansion, light rail construction and expansion, and oil and gas pipeline projects.

 Why Clients Select Us

-Comprehensive, Cohesive Services: Snell & Wilmer’s condemnation team is comprised of attorneys who contribute expertise bolstered by real estate litigation experience obtained in construction litigation, environmental litigation, financial services litigation relating to bank collateral, landlord-tenant litigation, title litigation, water rights litigation and zoning litigation.
+Comprehensive, Cohesive Services: Snell & Wilmer's condemnation team is comprised of attorneys who contribute niche knowledge bolstered by real estate litigation experience obtained in construction litigation, environmental litigation, financial services litigation relating to bank collateral, landlord-tenant litigation, title litigation, water rights litigation and zoning litigation.
 We also work with our colleagues in other departments as necessary on unique bankruptcy, commercial finance, environmental, public utility, real estate, tax, trust and estate, and other issues arising in the condemnation proceedings.